traversc/seqtrie/README.md

 the purpose of this vignette, we sample a small selection of sequences.

-On the full dataset, if you tried to calculate an edit distance matrix, it would take hours, not to mention requiring a lot of memory.
+On the full dataset, if you tried to calculate an edit distance matrix, it would take a pretty long time, not to mention requiring a lot of memory.
 A trie-based method could be used to find similar sequences in a fraction of the time.
 Approximate running times on the full dataset using 8 threads are listed in the comments.

 ``` r
 # 130,000 "CDR3" sequences